Oxford and Cambridge Club: Club house and facilities

 The club house, a Grade II* listed building, was designed for the Oxford and Cambridge University Club by Sir Robert Smirke (perhaps best known for the British Museum).
 It opened to members in 1838.
 The facade is an important example of the Greek Revival style with which Smirke was particularly associated.
 In 1952 the club extended its premises to incorporate the neighbouring house, 77 Pall Mall, formerly the home of Princess Marie Louise, a granddaughter of Queen Victoria.

 Facilities available to members include bedrooms, an opulent 'coffee room' (the traditional name for the principal dining room), serving breakfast, lunch, and dinner seven days a week, two bars, two squash courts, a billiard room, a well-maintained library of over 20,000 books with its own librarian, a roof terrace, and a small business area.
 The club arranges social, literary and sporting events.
 Members may also hire the club's function rooms for social or business purposes.

 Data theft

-In November 2017, a backup computer drive containing the personal details of 5000 of the club's members, among them Sir Stephen Fry and Lord Rees, was stolen from a locked room inside the premises.
+In November 2017, a backup computer drive containing the personal details of 5000 of the club's members, among them Stephen Fry and Lord Rees, was stolen from a locked room inside the premises.
 The information stored on it is said to include names, home addresses, phone numbers, and some bank details.